tshea113/budget-board/README.md

 | CLIENT_URL              | This is the domain/ip you will use to access your deployed project.
 If hosting locally this will be `http://localhost`. |
 | ports                   | The default values here are fine unless you have a reason to change them.                                               |
 | VITE_API_URL            | See CLIENT_URL.
 These will be the same unless you have a reason to change.                                              |

+### Nginx

+There are two example nginx.conf files depending on how you would like to deploy.

+- The http example is ready to deploy as is (just need to remove the .example extension).
+This will deploy the app at `http://localhost`.
+- The https example has placeholders for your domain name and for your ssl cert and key names (assuming they are stored at the given location).
+You will need to fill those in and remove the .example extension.

 ## Deploy